Leslie Cheung: Death

 Despite the epidemic of SARS and the WHO's warning on travelling to Hong Kong, tens of thousands attended Cheung's memorial service on 7 April 2003, including celebrities and fans from China, Taiwan, Korea, Japan, Southeast Asia, the United States, and Canada.
 Cheung's funeral was held on 8 April 2003.
 Three of Cheung's friends, director Tsui Hark, lyricist James Wong, and singer Jacky Cheung, delivered eulogies.
 Tsui Hark, Jacky Cheung, Stanley Kwan, Eddie Lau, Tony Leung Ka-Fai, Lin Xi, Lau Chun-Ho, and Law Kin-Kei served as pallbearers.
 Cheung was buried in Po Fook Hill, Shatin.
 His final album, Everything Follows the Wind (一切隨風), was released three months after his death.

-In a 2012 interview, Cheung's eldest sister, Ophelia, stated Cheung was diagnosed with clinical depression caused by a chemical imbalance in the brain.
+In a 2012 interview, Cheung's eldest sister, Ophelia (died.
+2017), stated Cheung was diagnosed with clinical depression caused by a chemical imbalance in the brain.
 She mentioned that reporters were frequently found outside her brother's home, hampering his ability to visit his doctor.
 Thus, he would come over to her house to consult with his doctor.
 He would ask his sister, "Why am I depressed?
 I have money and so many people love me."
 He was reluctant to take medication for his depression.